sandialabs/chama/documentation/optimization.rst

 :math:`p`, and (optionally) sensor cost, :math:`c_i` and the scenario probability, :math:`\alpha_a`, as described below:

-* Impact assessment: A single detection time (or other measure of damage) for each sensor that detects a scenario.
+* Impact assessment: A single value of impact (detection time or other measure of damage) for each sensor that detects a scenario.
 Impact is stored as a Pandas DataFrame, as described in the :ref:`impact` section.